19 Sources

 Copy Link

-Disney CEO Bob Iger announced plans to integrate AI-powered user-generated content creation tools into Disney Plus, allowing subscribers to create and consume short-form AI videos while the company navigates intellectual property protection challenges.
+Disney CEO Bob Iger announced plans to integrate AI-powered user-generated content creation tools into Disney Plus, allowing subscribers to create and consume short-form AI videos.
+The move represents a significant shift for the traditionally IP-protective company and comes alongside gaming features and commerce integration.

-Disney CEO Bob Iger announced during the company's fourth-quarter earnings call that Disney Plus will soon feature AI-powered content creation tools, marking what he described as "the biggest and the most significant changes from a product perspective, from a technology perspective since we launched the service in 2019."
+Disney CEO Bob Iger announced during the company's fourth-quarter earnings call that Disney Plus will soon integrate artificial intelligence-powered features, including tools that allow subscribers to create and consume user-generated AI content.
+The announcement marks what Iger described as "the biggest and the most significant changes from a product perspective and from a technology perspective since we launched the service in 2019"

 1

-The entertainment giant plans to provide Disney Plus subscribers with the ability to create and consume user-generated AI content, primarily in short-form video format.
-"The other thing that we're really excited about, that AI is going to give us the ability to do, is to provide users of Disney Plus with a much more engaged experience, including the ability for them to create user-generated content and to consume user-generated content -- mostly short-form -- from others," Iger explained during the earnings call.
+The most striking development involves Disney Plus hosting short-form AI-generated videos created by users.
+"The other thing that we're really excited about, that AI is going to give us the ability to do, is to provide users of Disney Plus with a much more engaged experience, including the ability for them to create user-generated content and to consume user-generated content, mostly short-form, from others," Iger explained during the earnings call

 2